 2 - Will more shocks be felt after a strong earthquake?

 For several hours, or even days, after a strongly felt earthquake, there may be more shocks.
-But keep in mind these four facts:- In most cases, these shocks (called aftershocks) will be smaller; therefore, the vibrations will be weaker.
+But keep in mind these four facts:

 Background